No products in the cart.

 Include and Exclude Products

-If you want to include or exclude some products by their name, or the products under specific categories or tags for being available for the requesting a quote option, you can set it up here accordingly.
-You can also exclude the administrator from the applied settings.
+If you want to include or exclude some products by their name, or the products under specific categories or tags for being available for the quote request option, you can set it up here accordingly.
+You can also include or exclude user roles for the availability of the ‘Request a Quote’ option from the drop-down list.

 If you include products, only those products will be available for requesting the quote.
 If you exclude products, only those products will be excluded from having the option to request a quote.
 You can choose the products from the drop-down list.